Registration is open for the All Belong Spring Book Study Course that begins January 22, 2025!

 Swiss Rolls and Wood Bleach: Revisiting Identity During Seasons of Transition

-I have spent much time recently considering the concept of transitions—personally and professionally.
-While visiting a Christian school recently, it was refreshing to hear one of the teachers say as they reflected on a recent school decision, “We had to reconsider who God intends us to be and how we can be faithful stewards of the resources he has entrusted to us…”
+Lately, I’ve been reflecting on transitions, both personally and professionally.
+During a recent visit to a Christian school, one of the teachers said something that resonated with me: “We had to reconsider who God intends us to be and how we can be faithful stewards of the resources he has entrusted to us.”

 “…Offer your bodies as living sacrifices, holy and pleasing to God—this is your spiritual act of worship.
 Do not conform any longer to the pattern of this world but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing, and perfect will.”